 In 2006, the Community Foundation began managing the New Bedford area grant program of the Polaroid Fund through a contract with The Boston Foundation.
 Starting in 2007, about $100,000 has been made available each year for programs addressing workforce development programs, with an emphasis on English for Speakers of Other Languages (ESOL), Adult Basic Education (ABE), and General Education Development (GED) classes, as well as family literacy programs that integrate early literacy programming for children birth to three years old with ABE/ESOL and parenting courses.

 SEEAL, whose mission is to support its partners' capacity to provide quality environmental education and stewardship in our region, was launched in 1997 and is the longest-running program fund of the Community Foundation.
-In the past, SEEAL has made grants under “Sustainable New Bedford,” a two-year project funded by the Environmental Protection Agency, and its “Climate Change Challenge,” a one-year project funded by a private foundation.
+SEEAL awards annual mini-grants of up to $2,000 for projects that address areas such as sustainable agriculture, community gardens/urban farming, alternative energy, climate change, wildlife conservation, environmental justice and stewardship.
 For more information visit SEEAL’s website (opens new window).